Plexiglass is a clear plastic material that is commonly used in place of glass because it’s lightweight and also extremely durable.

 - Material: High Speed Steel

-- Cuts through: Acrylic, Plexiglass, ABS, Lexan, Polycarbonate, PVC
+- Cuts through: Acrylic, Plexiglass, Lucite, PVC.

 - Shank Type: Straight

-- Number of bits: 7 bits
+- Number of bits: 5 bits

 - Constructed out of high-speed steel (HSS), this drill bit is sure to endure through multiple uses.